 The residency requirement means that students may not graduate in less than six semesters or the equivalent.
 Most students attend law school for six semesters.
 However, some students plan to graduate after only five semesters by attending summer school.
 Students who plan to attend summer school for two years and graduate a semester early should visit with the Associate Dean for Academic Affairs concerning their summer course load requirements.

-However, a student may combine any summer hours with an appropriate number of hours in a regular semester in order to fulfill a 12-hour semester residency requirement if they should fall below 12 hours during a semester for some reason.
+A student may combine any summer hours with an appropriate number of hours in a regular semester in order to fulfill a 12-hour semester residency requirement if they should fall below 12 hours during a semester for some reason.
 Students completing more than 12 hours in a semester may not use surplus hours over 12 toward residency in any other session; hence the three surplus hours from a 15-hour semester cannot be added to a subsequent nine-hour semester to give residency for two semesters.
 On the other hand, a nine-hour semester can be combined with a three-hour summer session to give residence for one semester.

+A student in their final semester only can take less than 12 hours provided that the number of credits being taken is sufficient to satisfy the remainder of the 89 credit degree requirement.
 In cases of extreme hardship the Faculty may make a slight variance in the residency requirements, but cannot go below the standards set by the American Bar Association and the Association of American Law Schools.